 To install the death reports handler into a custom RTEMS application, an RTEMS user extension fatal handler has to be added to the application.
-Helper functions for obtaining LEON3 architecture specific SW trap information are available in <bsp/traps.h>.
-An example RTEMS application with an installed death reports handler is available in the subfolder death_reports/examples/exception_handler.c.
+Helper functions for obtaining LEON3 architecture specific SW trap information are available in

 An example application for reading out and parsing death reports from NVRAM is available in the subfolder death_reports/examples/read_nvram_death_report_area.c.
 An example application that clears the death reports area on NVRAM is available in the subfolder death_reports/examples/clear_nvram_death_report_area.c.